katsofroniou/restaurant-site/frontend/README.md

     <Route path="pagename" element={<whatyoucalledthefunctioninthejsxfile />} />
 )}
 ```
+The path is what appears in the browser URL.
 Also to make sure you have added the permission (check const pagePermissions)
 Finally make sure that you put the route to the page before the notfound route as this must remain the last route.